-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 Recent actions the state has taken to respond to COVID-19:

-- Secretary Prudom participated in the AARP Tele-town Hall Conference Call to address initiatives currently being utilized to address social isolation in seniors.

-- The Florida Department of Law Enforcement (FDLE) continues to monitor protests held across the nation in relation to COVID-19 stay-at-home orders for threats or violence.
+- DOEA Secretary Prudom hosted individual webinars with the Executive Directors at each of the Area Agencies on Aging (AAA) and their lead organizations.
+He provided Federal and State updates and information to each AAA, heard about specific programs and services taking place in every location and answered all questions and concerns.

+- The Office of Financial Regulation (OFR) has issued Emergency Order 2020-03 temporarily expanding the motor vehicle retail installment initial payment rule.

-- As of April 16, approximately 2,323 Florida National Guardsmen are currently deployed to support Florida’s response to COVID-19.
+- As of April 22, approximately 2,803 Florida National Guardsmen (FLNG) are currently deployed to support Florida’s response to COVID-19.

-- The Florida National Guard (FLNG) continues to support the state’s COVID-19 response through operational support of Community Based Testing Sites (CBTS), augmentation to airport screening measures, statewide logistics support, coordination, planning and operational mission sets.
-To date, the FLNG has assisted in the testing of over 48,390 individuals for the COVID-19 virus.
+- FLNG’s has expanded its support to mobile testing teams and the community-based and walk-up test sites.
+To date, the FLNG has assisted in the testing of more than 68,300 individuals for the COVID-19 virus.

+- FLNG medical professionals support the USACE ACF at the Miami Beach Convention Center as soon as final staff training is complete.
+FLNG will have 93 personnel on site to support 64 bed COVID Step Down medical facility.

+- The Department of Revenue has created a dedicated webpage to provide information to child support customers who have questions about the child support offset for Economic Impact Payments under the CARES Act.
+Under federal law, these payments are subject to federal offset for persons who owe past-due support.

 Additional actions the state has taken to respond to COVID-19: